Psychological Projection

 Dig deeper with Sebastian →

-Projection — The process whereby an unconscious quality or characteristic of one's own is perceived and reacted to in an outer object or person.
-Projection of the anima or animus onto a real woman or man is experienced as falling in love.
+Projection — The process whereby an unconscious quality or characteristic of one’s own is perceived and reacted to in an outer object or person.
+Frustrated expectations indicate the need to withdraw projections, in order to relate to the reality of other people.

 Jacoby, Mario, The Analytic Encounter: Transference and Human Relationship, 1984supporting